The Traffic Reaction Model: A kinetic compartmental approach to road traffic modeling: Kinetic and compartmental description

-In this subsection, we briefly characterize kinetic systems (also called chemical reaction networks, or briefly, CRNs) based on \cite{SzeMaHan2018,Feinberg2019}.
-The basic building blocks of CRN models are so-called \textit{elementary reaction steps} of the form
+Here we characterize kinetic system models based on the notations used in \cite{Feinberg2019}, where more details can be found on this model class.
+We assume that a kinetic model contains $M$ species denoted by $\mathcal{X}_1,\dots,\mathcal{X}_M$, and the species vector is $\mathcal{X}=[\mathcal{X}_1~\dots~\mathcal{X}_M]^T$.
+The basic building blocks of kinetic systems are \textit{elementary reaction steps} of the form